 - Messiah would perform signs of healing

-Jesus Christ is the Messiah long awaited by all mankind.
-Also, in the Old Testament period, many prophecies were referring to the life of the one who would be born of the Virgin.
+Jesus Christ is the Messiah long awaited by all humankind.
+Also, in the Old Testament period, many prophecies referred to the life of the one who would be born of the Virgin.
 So the prophetic period of the Old Testament ended about four hundred years before the birth of Christ.

 Who prophesied the birth of Jesus in the Old Testament?